 - DIVA Productions, in-house events designed and produced by DIVA, such as our popular Department of Improv on the first Friday of every month and our quarterly Chamber Series (also in the works are evenings of ten-minute plays and writers’ open mic nights)

-- The expansion project would install an elevator in the building expand DIVA’s existing approximately 1,800 square feet to over 8,000 square feet and would include:
+- The expansion project would install an elevator in the building expand DIVA’s existing approximately 1,800 square feet to over 8,000 square feet (not including the rooftop deck) and would include:

 - reception space

 - community conference room